Lemoncode/vuejs-typescript-lob-examples/05-form-one-way/README.md

 </template>
 ```

-- Now we will test the code by running `npm run serve`
+- Let's give a try to the code: `npm run serve`